saleor/saleor.io-learn/product/fetching-products.md

 The GraphQL Code Generator alongside the Apollo React plugin automatically generates the `useFetchTwelveProductsQuery` React hook.

 Once the `data` is available, we display the product names as a list.
-It's important to notice that the product collection is available as a GraphQL edge as it stores information that goes beyond what's in each object, e.g. the count, and then each collection element is a node.
+It's important to notice that the product collection is available as a GraphQL edge as it stores information that goes beyond what's in each object, e.g., the count, and then each collection element is a node.

-Let's define the export statement in `components/index.ts` for this component, so that we can directly import it from `@/components` later on.
+Let's define the export statement in `components/index.ts` for this component, so we can directly import it from `@/components` later on.

 ```tsx
 // components/index.ts